 - a.
-The SCB will conduct hearings and appeals of students alleged to have committed violations of the Code of Student Conduct - b.
+The SCB will conduct hearings and appeals of students alleged to have committed violations of the Code of Student Conduct. - b.
 The SCB has jurisdiction over alleged violations committed by University students other than academic violations, including by way of example, but not limited to: theft; assault; violations of alcohol/substance abuse policies and/or the Code of Student Conduct; and all matters arising under the Student Government Association Constitution as referred by the SGA, SGA advisor(s), or designee.
 (SGA impeachment proceedings will be held according to the procedures outlined in the SGA Constitution.) - c.
 To accomplish fundamental fairness, the SCB may change or modify its rules and procedures to apply to particular facts, circumstances, or cases before it. - d.
-Generally, a Student Conduct Board will be convened when one or more of the following conditions apply: - Suspension or permanent dismissal may be an outcome. - The University's Core Action Plans for Alcohol and Other Drugs do not apply. - The respondent disagrees with the charges as reviewed in the pre-hearing conference.
+Generally, a Student Conduct Board will be convened when one or more of the following conditions apply: - Suspension or permanent dismissal may be an outcome. - The respondent disagrees with the charges as reviewed in the pre-hearing conference.